Down-step statistics in generalized Dyck paths: Down-step statistics: A generating function approach

 Uniqueness of this solution can be shown using bootstrapping.
-Since everything in \eqref{eq:en-down-diff} on the right-hand side except the sum can be expanded, using the initial estimate $\partial_uS_t(x, u)\big|_{u=1} = O(z)$ leads to the new estimate
+Since everything on the right-hand side in \eqref{eq:en-down-diff} except for the sum of partial derivatives can be expanded in terms of $z$, using the initial estimate $\partial_uS_t(x, u)\big|_{u=1} = O(z)$ and expanding leads to the new estimate

 and this can be continued indefinitely.
 Throughout this section there will be several expressions which can be verified to be a solution to a given functional equation, and with similar bootstrapping the uniqueness can be shown.
 Finally, applying Lemma~\ref{lem:cauchy} for each of the terms in the generating function, we obtain